Illustrative Scenario: Government Agency Secures Classified Communications

 Phase 5: Validation and Compliance (6 weeks)

-• Conducted rigorous security testing and validation
+• Would conduct rigorous security testing and validation

-• Developed custom compliance documentation
+• Would develop custom compliance documentation

 Technical Solution Details